 - Insect infestation.

-- Mold, mildew, fungi and spores.
-These can cause health problems and do damage to the structure of the house.
+- Mold, mildew, fungi, and spores.
+These can cause health problems and do damage the structure of the house.

 - Reduced R-value of insulation.
 This means the insulation can’t maintain the internal temperature of the home as effectively as it should.
 A home without proper attic insulation will have more moisture in the attic that will become trapped in the insulation and make it even less effective than it should be.

 - Ice dams.
-Snow that repeatedly melts and refreezes at the perimeter of the roof can back up under the shingles and cause leaks.
+The snow that repeatedly melts and refreezes at the perimeter of the roof can back up under the shingles and cause leaks.
 A Cold Roof Assembly, which combines proper ventilation with heavy insulation, can eliminate ice dams.

 What Is Proper Attic Insulation?

 At Owens Corning, we aim to provide insulation that addresses all the problems listed in this post.
 Our Top of the House system can keep heat inside your home without causing moisture to build up inside the attic.